TutsWiki/source/content/java/constructors.md

 1. No return type
 2. Are called implicitly during object creation
-3. Cannot have private access
+3. Generally have public access (With some exception which we will discuss in later section)
 4. Have the same name as that of the class
 5. Are not members of the class and hence cannot be inherited